ruricolist/overlord/README.md

 scripts.
 (See §5.4.2 in [Grosskurth 2007][Grosskurth].)

 The *important* difference is that Overlord uses *two* scripts per
-target: one for building the target, and another for computing its dependencies.
-This (mostly) replaces the need to maintain a database of dependencies.
+target: one for building the target, and another for computing extra dependencies without involving the database.

 ## CLI